Whether you’re opening a retail store in the US or starting a retail business in the UK, this guide is for you.

 Tracking performance and retention

-After hiring your employees, you’ll need to find a way to track their performance (and retention).
+After hiring your employees, you’ll need to track their performance (and retention).

 It’s also inevitable that you’ll lose and gain employees as the business grows.
 So keeping track of retention can let you know if your employees are happy, or if you’re having retention issues.